 Series I bonds are a compelling choice for retirees, offering a secure and attractive investment option.
 May 2024 I bond composite rate of 4.28% underscores their value, particularly for retirees focused on capital preservation.

-Series I bonds present a valuable tool in the evolving landscape of retirement planning.
+Series I bonds are a valuable tool in the evolving landscape of retirement planning.
 Still, a comprehensive strategy that accounts for changing longevity and risk tolerance remains important for securing financial well-being throughout retirement.

 For more ideas on retiring during high inflation, schedule a free, no-obligation meeting with one of our financial advisors by clicking here.